stolostron/acm-hive-openshift-releases/README.md

 ## ONLINE - custom curated
 - Fork this repository
-- Update the the `./subscription/channel.yaml` file, changing `open-cluster-management` organization name to your `name` or `organization` for the forked repository.
+- Update the the `./subscription/channel.yaml` file, changing `open-cluster-management` organization name to your `organization name` or `github name` for the forked repository.
 ```yaml
 spec:
   type: GitHub
   pathname: https://github.com/NAME_or_ORGANIZATION/acm-hive-openshift-versions.git
 ```
-- Place the YAML files for the images you want to appear in the Red Hat Advanced Cluster Management console under `./clusterImageSets/stable/4.3` or `./clusterImageSets/fast/4.4`
+- Place the YAML files for the images you want to appear in the Red Hat Advanced Cluster Management console under `./clusterImageSets/stable/*` or `./clusterImageSets/fast/*`
 - Commit and push your changes to the forked repository
 - Run the following command
 ```bash